 I really believe that knowledge is power.
 The better you understand the home buying process the more you can have realistic expectations.
-With realistic expectations you will reduce your frustration level.
+With realistic expectations, you will reduce your frustration level.
 A reduced frustration level reduces stress.
 Less stress makes a more enjoyable buying process.
-My advice is ask questions and pay attention.
+My advice is to ask questions and pay attention.
 Trust the experts.

 Read your purchase contract.
 You are entering into a legal contract.
 There are timelines that must be adhered to.
 Ask your real estate agent questions.
 It is their job to walk you through this process.
 Your real estate agent, your lender, your title company, the appraiser are all your team.
 They are working to complete this transaction.
 Ask them questions.
 This way you will not have surprises.
 Do not assume!

 You need to understand your purchase contract, the escrow process, and the lending process.
 These three processes need to be completed to purchase a home.